10 Chic Work-From-Home Outfits That Are Comfortable Enough for a Nap (2026 Edition)

 6. The “Zoom-Ready” Polo Knit

-The polo collar is the MVP of WFH fashion.
-A fine-gauge knit polo looks like a traditional shirt under a blazer but offers the stretch and comfort of a t-shirt.
-It’s the perfect “business up top, pajama down below” compromise.
+The polo collar is truly the MVP of modern WFH style.
+A fine-gauge knit polo looks exactly like a traditional dress shirt if you’re wearing a blazer over it, but it offers the stretch and comfort of a standard t-shirt.
+This is the perfect compromise for those “business up top, pajama down below” days.
+It’s professional, it’s classic, and it doesn’t wrinkle when you’re leaning back in your chair to think through a complex problem.

 7. Pleated Lounge Trousers (Issey Miyake Style)

-Pleats are back in a big way for the European market.
-Micro-pleated trousers are wrinkle-resistant (perfect for napping!) and catch the light beautifully on camera, making you look polished without a single button or zipper in sight.
+Pleats are back in a big way, especially for the European professional market.
+Micro-pleated trousers are essentially the “holy grail” of WFH clothing because they are almost entirely wrinkle-resistant.
+You can nap on the couch for an hour, stand up, and look as polished as if you’d just steamed them.
+They catch the light beautifully on camera, giving you a sharp, high-fashion appearance without a single button or zipper digging into your waist.

 8. The Elevated Hoodie & Tailored Shorts